 1 – Have the Right Expectations

 You’ll find we say this a lot.
 Having the right expectations about your vacation will make a profound difference on your experience.
 I highly recommend families to vacation with young children, but I always tell them to expect problems.
 Kids don’t magically become perfect angels when they come to Disney World (we wish).
-They get tired, cry, argue with their siblings, get overwhelmed, cry, they refuse to try new foods, cry (did I say that already?).
+They get tired, cry, argue with their siblings, get overwhelmed, cry, refuse to try new foods, cry (did I say that already?).
 Knowing this ahead of time and not worrying about what other people are thinking (who probably just dealt with a meltdown of their own) will help.
 We can try to manage their day with schedules and naps, but we must know that even with the best planning, things will go wrong.
 By deciding ahead of time to not let it ruin your day, or more importantly your vacation, you can move past the crisis, deal with it, and move on to the next moment.
 Everyone will be happier for it.

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.